PratikBhusal/vim-osplugin/README.markdown

 Todo
 --------------------------------------------------------------------------------
 - Bugfix on Linux and MacOS
-- Add documentation
+- Add a osplugin help file
-- Complete remaining README sections

 License
 --------------------------------------------------------------------------------